 This year, we hope to raise $240,000, which would bring our 10-year fundraising total to $1 million.
 The funds we raise will support every facet of the Museum's daily operations.
 From regular maintenance and upkeep of our exhibits, to the development of cutting edge programs that address current scientific topics and globally important issues, every dollar raised goes directly toward providing a uniquely educational experience to all who pass through our doors.

-The Museum of Science offers special thanks to Carlson's Lodge, the official accomodations of the Washburn Challenge.
+The Museum of Science offers special thanks to Carlson's Lodge, the official accommodations of the Washburn Challenge.